-- 1.0 There shall be four types of appointments for Instructors: - a) Probationary Appointments: Instructors shall receive probationary contracts for a total of two academic years before being considered for a continuing appointment.
-Individuals with probationary appointments shall be offered contracts of no less than 39 weeks. - b) Continuing Appointments: A continuing appointment means permanency of employment subject to the terms of the Collective Agreement.
-Individuals with continuing appointments shall be offered contracts of no less than 39 weeks. - c) Contractually Limited-Term: A Limited-Term appointment is one for a specified duration and carries no implication of renewal of appointment beyond the specified term.
-A contractually Limited-Term appointment may be made in order to replace employees on leave or for other special circumstances. - d) Part-time Appointments: Instructor positions or parts of positions may be authorized by the appropriate Dean and filled on a part-time basis.
-A part-time appointment means a Lab Instructor appointed to a position whose normal number of hours of work per week are less than that of a full-time Lab Instructor.
+- 1.0 There shall be four types of appointments for Laboratory Instructors: - a) Probationary: Instructors shall receive probationary contracts for a total of two (2) Academic Years before being considered for a continuing appointment.
+Individuals with probationary appointments shall be offered contracts of no less than thirty-nine (39) weeks. - b) Continuing: A continuing appointment means permanency of employment subject to the terms of the Collective Agreement.
+Individuals with continuing appointments shall be offered contracts of no less than thirty-nine (39) weeks. - c) Limited-Term: A Limited-Term appointment is one for a specified duration and carries no implication of renewal of appointment beyond the specified term.
+A Limited-Term appointment may be made in order to replace employees on leave or for other special circumstances. - d) Part-time Appointments: Instructor positions or parts of positions may be authorized by the appropriate Dean and filled on a part-time basis.
+A part-time appointment means a Laboratory Instructor appointed to a position whose normal number of hours of work per week are less than that of a full-time Laboratory Instructor.